Can Bankruptcy Stop Foreclosure?

 How Bankruptcy Stops Foreclosure

-A key benefit of filing for bankruptcy—be it Chapter 7 or Chapter 13—is the automatic stay.
+A key benefit of filing for bankruptcy—be it chapter 7 or chapter 13—is the automatic stay.
 Once you file, most creditors must halt collection efforts immediately, including foreclosure actions already in progress.
-This pause provides a vital “breathing room” in which you can negotiate with lenders or work out a repayment solution in Chapter 13.
+This pause provides a vital “breathing room” in which you can negotiate with lenders or work out a repayment solution in chapter 13.

-In a Chapter 7 case, while the stay is temporary, it may still allow homeowners time to arrange a short sale, loan modification, or other agreement with the mortgage company, preventing a forced foreclosure auction.
-In contrast, Chapter 13 typically offers more robust, long-term foreclosure protection, as it allows borrowers to catch up on arrears over three to five years.[2]
+In a chapter 7 case, while the stay is temporary, it may still allow homeowners time to arrange a short sale, loan modification, or other agreement with the mortgage company, preventing a forced foreclosure auction.
+In contrast, chapter 13 typically offers more robust, long-term foreclosure protection, as it allows borrowers to catch up on arrears over three to five years.[2]

 Real-World Examples

 Florida Residence Saved: A homeowner in Florida found themselves facing a final foreclosure sale after losing their job.
-Filing Chapter 13 stopped the sale just days before it was scheduled and let them spread out missed mortgage payments over 36 months, ultimately retaining their home.
+Filing chapter 13 stopped the sale just days before it was scheduled and let them spread out missed mortgage payments over 36 months, ultimately retaining their home.

 Unexpected Medical Bills in Texas: An expensive health crisis left a Texas couple behind on mortgage payments.
-By filing Chapter 7, they took advantage of the automatic stay to hold off foreclosure long enough to sell their house voluntarily—often at a better price than a foreclosure auction—and applied any proceeds to secured debts.
+By filing chapter 7, they took advantage of the automatic stay to hold off foreclosure long enough to sell their house voluntarily—often at a better price than a foreclosure auction—and applied any proceeds to secured debts.

 State-by-State Foreclosure Laws